 Symptoms of Hyperthyroidism in Cats

-Because the thyroid and its hormones affect nearly every organ in the rest of the body, hyperthyroidism can cause secondary medical problems including heart disease and high blood pressure.
-Elevated thyroid hormones provoke an increased heart rate and stronger contraction of the heart muscle.
+Because the thyroid gland and its hormones affect nearly every organ in the rest of the body, hyperthyroidism can cause secondary medical problems including heart disease and high blood pressure.
+Elevated thyroid hormone levels provoke an increased heart rate and stronger contraction of the heart muscle.
 If left untreated, this change may become the heart’s new normal and could eventually lead to heart failure as extra strain wears on the heart.
 However, once the underlying hyperthyroidism is addressed, the cardiac changes will likely improve or even completely resolve.

 Hypertension, or high blood pressure, is another potential complication and can cause additional damage to several organs including the eyes, kidneys, heart, and brain.
 Drugs may be prescribed to help mitigate hypertension until the hyperthyroidism is controlled.
 Like cardiac changes, hypertension will improve or resolve once the underlying condition is treated.

-Hyperthyroidism can only be determined by a veterinary professional because several common diseases among older cats – diabetes, inflammatory bowel disease, intestinal cancer, and chronic kidney failure – share similar symptoms and a battery of tests will be required for a definitive diagnosis.
-A complete blood count (CBC), chemistry panel, and urinalysis can help rule out diabetes and kidney failure.
+Hyperthyroidism can only be determined by a veterinary professional because several common diseases among older cats – diabetes, inflammatory bowel disease, intestinal cancer, and chronic kidney disease – share similar symptoms and a battery of tests will be required for a definitive diagnosis.
+A complete blood count (CBC), chemistry panel, and urinalysis can help rule out diabetes and kidney disease.
 Hyperthyroidism may show normal results on a CBC and urinalysis, but the chemistry panel will often display elevation of several liver enzymes.

 - Drug Therapy: Methimazole has been the longtime oral drug treatment for feline hyperthyroidism.
 It is highly effective in correcting the condition and may produce results as quickly as two to three weeks.
 However, as with all drugs, there are some adverse potential side effects such as loss of appetite, vomiting, lethargy, blood clotting disorders or liver problems.
-This treatment method will also require lifelong daily administration of the medication and T4 levels will need to be rechecked regularly.
+Methimazole treatment method will also require lifelong daily administration of the medication and T4 levels will need to be rechecked regularly.

 - Surgical Intervention: If your cat’s hyperthyroidism is caused by the presence of a tumor, your veterinarian may suggest surgically removing the afflicted portion of the thyroid.
 While surgery may seem like the costly option, it is often less expensive than years of oral medication and regular blood work.